MQA audio: what is the audio streaming technology? How can you get it?

 How can you listen to MQA?

 Rather than being a new file type to sit alongside FLAC, WAV et al, MQA files can instead be packaged inside any lossless container such as FLAC, WAV or Apple Lossless.
-You will need compatible hardware, such as a music streamer or portable music player, or software such as the Tidal desktop app, to decode the MQA files.
+You will need compatible hardware, such as a music streamer or portable music player, or software such as the Tidal desktop/mobile app, to decode MQA audio.

 The Pioneer XDP-100R and Onkyo DP-X1 were among the first MQA-compatible portable audio players, and that's since been expanded to include various players from Pioneer, Onkyo, Astell & Kern and Sony – including the Award-winning Astell & Kern A&norma SR25 MkII.